-If passed, incarcerated individuals and detainees in federal, state, and local facilities around the United States would have access to free menstrual products, and includes a requirement for guidance on distribution.
+If passed, incarcerated individuals and detainees in federal, state, and local facilities around the United States would have access to free menstrual products.
+The bill also includes a requirement for guidance on distribution.

-Learn more about the Menstrual Equity For All Act of 2023
+Learn more about the Menstrual Equity For All Act of 2023 40